sivakyndryl/weblogic-oracle/README.md

 # weblogic-oracle

-This repository contains playbook for stop and starting weblogic and oracle service.
+This repository contains ansible playbook for stopping and starting weblogic and oracle service.